B.S., Villanova University

 Following graduation from law school, Professor Regan served as Litigation Associate, Fellheimer, Eichen & Goodman, Philadelphia, Pennsylvania, from 1982-83; Litigation Associate, Liebert, Short, Fitzpatrick & Lavin, Philadelphia, Pennsylvania, from 1983-85; and Corporate Litigation Associate, Skadden, Arps, Slate, Meagher & Flom, Wilmington, Delaware, from 1985-94.

 Professor Regan joined the faculty at Delaware Law School as Visiting Associate Professor of Law and served in that capacity from 1994-95.
 Since 1995, Professor Regan has served as Associate Professor of Law and was awarded tenure in 2000.
-Professor Regan is admitted to practice in New Jersey, Pennsylvania and Delaware.
+Professor Regan was admitted to practice in Delaware in 1985 and he remains an active member of the Delaware bar today.
 He teaches and writes in the areas of Business Organizations, Delaware Corporation Law, Corporate Finance, and Contracts.
-Professor Regan has received the Outstanding Faculty Award three times, as voted by the graduating classes of 2002, 2008, and 2018.
+Professor Regan has received the Outstanding Faculty Award four times, as voted by the graduating classes of 2002, 2008, 2018, and 2022.
+In 2022 Professor Regan also won the Douglas E. Ray Excellence in Faculty Scholarship Award.
 Professor Regan also has served as Director of Widener's International Law Institutes in Geneva, Switzerland (Summer 2001 and 2003) and Venice, Italy (Summer 2007 and 2014).
 He has presented at international conferences in Iceland and Spain, and in 2019 served as a visiting guest lecturer for law students in Braga, Portugal and A Coruna, Spain.

 Professor Regan is a member of the Board on Professional Responsibility of the Supreme Court of Delaware.
 He also serves a member of the Academic Advisory Board of the Philadelphia Chapter of the National Association of Corporate Directors.
 Previously, Professor Regan served as liaison to the Pennsylvania Board of Law Examiners for the Law School.
 Professor Regan has also been active in a number of civic and professional organizations, volunteering for the past twenty years as an advisor and additional coach for a mock trial team at a local high school, working with a high school youth group in a local church and coaching youth soccer and track and field teams.